webgpu/webgpufundamentals/webgpu/lessons/webgpu-from-webgl.md

 * The Canvas

-  WebGL manages the canvas itself for you.
+  WebGL manages the canvas for you.
 You choose antialias, preserveDrawingBuffer, stencil, depth, and alpha when you create the WebGL context and after that WebGL manages the canvas itself.
 All you have to do is set `canvas.width` and `canvas.height`.